-Profile In Use in the upper right will show the specific Joystick Profile you have turned On.
-Important: Any changes made in Tuning must be saved by clicking the Save button.
-Platform Settings
+PROFILE IN USE in the upper right will show the specific Joystick Profile you have turned On.
+Important: Any changes made must be saved by clicking the Save button.

-Recommended Tuning Settings The default settings for Joystick control in Sim Racing Studio is a great starting point.
-It is not tuned high which can increase jerky movements.
-Start with the default settings and adjust based on the game and personal preference.
-Though some like more subtle movements to increase immersion, the joystick default settings are very conservative.
-Below are some recommended settings to increase movement.
-Note: Setting Pitch/Roll/Yaw to 20 with Power/Max Angle at 100 will provide the full movement of your rig with the Joystick profile.
-However, this can feel a bit extreme as it’s easy to move quickly from left to right with the joystick and the momentum from the longer travel will throw you around.
+The default settings for joystick control in Sim Racing Studio is a great starting point and are not tuned with Effect Sliders above 10 which can increase jerky movements.
+Start with the default settings and adjust the sliders based on the game and personal preference.
+Note: Setting Pitch/Roll/Yaw to 20 with Power/Max Angle at 100 will provide the full movement of your platform with the joystick profile.
+However, this can feel extreme as it’s easy to move quickly from left to right with the joystick, and the momentum from the wide range of movement will feel jarring.

 Power/Max Angle – Leave at 100.
 This will allow the motion rig to move to its maximum abilities based on the Pitch/Roll/Yaw settings.